-Brunel University aims to build environmentally sustainable buildings and embed sustainability into the management of its estate.
-The University will ensure that any new building or refurbishment is planned, built and occupied to ensure the greatest energy and water efficiency and lowest carbon emissions that are reasonable in the circumstances.
-For instance the new Eastern Gateway Building completed in May 2012 was BREEAM Excellent.
+We aim to build environmentally sustainable buildings and embed sustainability into the management of our estate.
+Any new building or refurbishment is planned, built and occupied to ensure the greatest energy and water efficiency and lowest carbon emissions possible.
+The Eastern Gateway Building (completed in May 2012) was rated BREEAM Excellent.

 Current initiatives include: